upcmd/updocs/content-src/design-patterns/design_patterns.md

 The example below shows that the private vars scope will be shared and common for all callee tasks

-In this case, the combination of call and detailed callee task implementation would create a scope manageable via firstly overriding global runtime vars, then pass them through to inject needed vars as args to callee tasks
+In this case, the combination of call and detailed callee task implementation would create a scope manageable via firstly extending global runtime vars, then pass them through to inject needed vars as args to callee tasks

 ```
 tasks: